-Each student accepted for admission must pay a $250 enrollment deposit to confirm her or his intention to enroll at Earlham.
+Each student accepted for admission must pay a $150 enrollment deposit to confirm her or his intention to enroll at Earlham.
 Of this deposit, $150 covers expenses for New Student Orientation.
-Upon graduation from Earlham, the remaining $100 is automatically applied to the costs of the last semester of study and any excess is refunded to the student.
-Students who withdraw from Earlham before graduation or are on leave status are not entitled to a refund of this fee.

-All Health Center charges for prescriptions, supplies and tests will be billed monthly to the student through the Accounting Office.
+All Health Center charges for prescriptions, supplies and tests will be billed monthly.
 The Health Center does not file any insurance claims.
 Students will receive documentation of medical services provided to use in filing their insurance claims.

 All students who reside in residence halls must take at least a 10-meal plan.
 All first-year students must take a 19-meal plan for the first semester.
 Alternate meal plans are available and charges may vary according to the meal plan selected.
 Changes to a meal plan selection must be made by Enrollment Confirmation Day.
 Meal plans also are available to students who reside in College houses or who live off campus.